-- Additional support was provided to vulnerable pupils during school closures and return to school last academic year where times may have been uncertain and inconsistent.
-Frequent reading of all children working below the expected level will help support and underpin their learning. - Little Wandle phonics DfE validated phonics programme was introduced and implemented last academic year, with 83% of Year 1 pupils attaining the phonics screening check pass mark or above.
-This includes the phonics teaching, guided reading and keep up interventions which we will embed further this academic year. - Whilst attaining higher than national figures by the end of Year 2 for pupils, both disadvantaged and non-disadvantaged groups, we recognise there is a gap in attainment of these groups and continue to strive to diminish this:

-- Lowest 20% readers continue to be a priority in every classroom for additional daily reading, with all staff knowing who these pupils are in their classroom and supporting, as appropriate.
-Some children continue to be targeted for twice daily reading. - Improved writing stamina and attainment for pupils at the end of KS2. - Whole staff CPD delivered (INSET September 2020).
-Improvements made but progress has been impacted by the inconsistent times, recognised nationally, from the outset of Autumn term 2021. - Staff training and professional discussion through staff meetings on promoting independence in the classroom alongside the importance of effective modelling and
+- Frequent reading of all children working below the expected level will help support and underpin their learning. - Little Wandle phonics DfE validated phonics programme was introduced and implemented last academic year, with 83% of Year 1 pupils attaining the phonics screening check pass mark or above.
+This includes the phonics teaching, guided reading and keep up interventions which we will embed further this academic year. - We recognise there is a gap in attainment between disadvantaged and nondisadvantaged groups and continue to strive to diminish this: - Pupils who most need to improve their reading (lowest 20%) continue to be a priority in every classroom for additional daily reading, with all staff knowing who these pupils are in their classroom and supporting, as appropriate.
+Some children continue to be targeted for twice daily reading.